I Heart Boy

-I Heart Boy or i <3 boy is 144 page photography monograph by American artist Jessica Yatrofsky published in 2009 by powerHouse Books in New York City and designed by Sam Shahid with an introduction by Weston Bingham.
+I Heart Boy or i <3 boy is a 144 page photography monograph by American artist Jessica Yatrofsky published in 2009 by powerHouse Books in New York City and designed by Sam Shahid with an introduction by Weston Bingham.

 Background

 I Heart Boy is Yatrofsky’s debut photographic series capturing young men in various intimate poses set against minimal backgrounds.
 The subjects straddle and crisscross the line between boyish naïveté and masculine swagger.

 Credits

 Credits are taken from powerHouse Books website.